openvirtus/devreal.org/index.markdown

 title: Terminal tools for a real sustained development.
 ---

-Modern software development feels like chasing smoke — frameworks rise and fall, GUIs shift faster than we can learn them, and the tools we depend on are often opaque, bloated, or short-lived.
+Modern software development feels like chasing smoke, frameworks rise and fall, GUIs shift faster than we can learn them, and the tools we depend on are often opaque, bloated, or short-lived. *Real development* seems impossible, not lasting.

 At `/dev/real`, we reject this cycle.
 We believe the future doesn’t lie in ever more complex interfaces, but in returning to something older